 Frogs: Andasibe is known as the world’s capital of frogs.
 There are more than a 100 different species in the park and more than a third of the species of frogs that live on the island can be found in Andasibe’s forest.
 Most of these frogs are nocturnal so after dark is the ideal time to listen to the cacophonous call of the frogs as well as spot them hopping about.

-Tenrecs: Little hedgehog-like creatures, known for their spikes and incredibly vast range of diversity.
+Tenrecs: Little hedgehog-like creatures, known for their spikes and an incredibly vast range of diversity.
 Nighttime is the best time to find them scurrying about.
 It appears that all the various species of Tenrecs on Madagascar are evolved from one Tenrec that washed ashore from mainland Africa millions of years ago.

 Moths: Bright yellow Comet Moths also known as Madagascan Moon Moths are one of the largest silk moths in the world.
 Easily mistaken for a butterfly because of its beauty and bright colour but only seen at night fluttering around lamps or resting on leaves.
 They only live for 5 days and males fly through the forest searching for females to mate with.